omegaup/omegaup/frontend/www/docs/Issue-Assignment-Workflow.md

 ### Experienced Issue Creators

-- Contributors who create an issue and have at least **15 approved PRs** may self-assign the issue without any assignment limit.
+- Contributors who create an issue and have at least **10 merged PRs** may self-assign the issue without any assignment limit.
-- The existing **5-day inactivity auto-unassign rule** remains unchanged.
+- The existing **7-day inactivity auto-unassign rule** remains unchanged.
-- When assigning themselves to issues created by others, the standard maximum of **3 active assignments** still applies.
+- When assigning themselves to issues created by others, the standard maximum of **5 active assignments** still applies.

 ### Tips for New Contributors